Adripelechano/Quantitative-Trading-Strategy-Research/README.md

 * **01_trend_indicators_backtest.ipynb** - Backtesting of trend strategies and indicator configurations.
 * **02_market_structure_backtest.ipynb** - Backtesting of liquidity sweeps and SMC-based market structure strategies.

+## Prerequisites

+This project requires an active MetaTrader 5 terminal installed and running on a Windows OS, as it connects directly to the platform via the official MetaTrader 5 Python API to fetch historical price data and candlestick bars in real time.

+**Note for macOS / Linux Users:** The official `MetaTrader5` package is exclusively compatible with Windows operating systems.
+If you wish to run these backtests on macOS, Linux, or cloud environments like Google Colab, you will need to export the market data to a `.csv` file first and modify the data loading functions to read from that file.

 ## Research & backtesting pipeline

 The research follows a common experimental workflow: